Finding Your Purpose In Life Exercise: What’s Your Calling?

 Understanding the Spiritual Purpose of Being Here Now

-Effective Exercises to Stop Negative Thinking
+Effective Exercise to Stop Negative Thinking